False Christians are not Christians at all!

 Pope Saint John Paul II—All Salvation Comes through Christ General Audience — May 31, 1995

 The tongue is one of the delicate parts of our body.
 It can testify wrongfully and can make people upset with each other.
-Any false testimony coming out from our mouths is dangerous, and to be faithful Christians, we need to control our tongues.—James 1:26.
+Any false testimony coming out from our mouths is dangerous, and to be faithful Christians, we must control our tongues.—James 1:26.

-Fake Christians claim they know God, yet they do wicked things and are unfit to be called Christians.
+False Christians claim they know God but do wicked things and are unfit to be called Christians.
 Christians do not sin willfully.—Titus 1:16.
 Everyone lies from time to time, and claiming that Christians do not lie is false.
 Sinning is disobedience and is against God’s command.
-Those who live in Christ do not go on sinning, but our weaknesses to sin lead our bodies and soul doomed to judgment.
+Those who live in Christ do not go on sinning, but our weaknesses to sin lead our bodies and souls doomed to judgment.

-Even though the Bible advises us to gently correct our brothers and sisters for their missteps, rebuke them when they make sin, and encourage them to go back to faith.
+Even though the Bible advises us to gently correct our brothers and sisters for their missteps, rebuke them when they sin, and encourage them to return to faith.
 How could you do that if you do the same thing or even more than them?
 Hypocrisy is one of the worst things a false Christian can do.
 Any acts that want attention are the same thing.